Scalamando/opdaha-playground-2023/README.md

 ## Project Setup

-This project consists of two parts: the web app in this repo and a StrapiCMS instance that serves as the backend.
+This project consists of two parts: the web app in this repo and a Strapi instance that serves as the backend.

-### StrapiCMS
+### Strapi

-For the StrapiCMS setup refer to the `opdata-platzsy-dataset` repo.
+For the Strapi setup refer to the `opdaha-platzsy-backend` repo.

 ### Web app